 Many consultants fail to understand that perceived value is the basis of the fee, or that they must translate the importance of their advice into long-term gains for the client in the client’s perception.
 Still others fail to have the courage and the belief system that support the high value delivered to clients, thereby reducing fees to a level commensurate with the consultant’s own low self-esteem. “

 Ultimately, Weiss believes that freelancers, not clients, are the main cause of setting their freelance rates too low.

 You need a very solid reputation in a niche industry to consistently use a value-based pricing strategy.
-It takes decades of experience to get there, but once you do switch over the added project fees become extremely valuable.
+It takes decades of experience to get there, but once you do, a switch over to value-based pricing is extremely lucrative.